bsileo/hubitat_poolcontroller/README.md

 ## Setup the Event Interface

 Enable the Event interface on the poolController to push updates to the hub.
-Look for a section like the following in config.json and make the appropaite changes to set the Host, Port (39500 for SmartThings, 39501 for Hubitat, and set Enabled to true):
+Look for a section like the following in config.json and make the appropriate changes to set the Host, Port (39500 for SmartThings, 39501 for Hubitat) and set Enabled to true.
+You can include multiple instances of this section if you want to send events to several hubs - Hubitat and SmartThings can both operate!

 ```
  "smartThings": {